 Why So Costly?

 It’s easy to find out lists of most expensive dog breeds; now you know what makes them expensive.
 For some, it’s the fact that the breed is nearing extinction, while others justify their lofty price tags with their multi-dimensional personality traits, and still others’ claim to fame is the story of how the breed developed over time.
-Also be sure to check most expensive fish in the world and most expensive wrist watches in the world.
+Also be sure to check most expensive fish in the world and most expensive chickens in the world.